Quantifiers on languages and codensity monads: Duality-theoretic account of the construction

-We will show by duality that this is the appropriate action on $\DsX$ for making $\Dphi$ a {\swim} morphism.
+In Section \ref{sec:S-transduction} the monoid operation of $\DsM=\Sm M\times M$ and the actions of $\DsM$ on $\DsX$ were given in terms of matrix multiplication.
+This multiplication was introduced in an ad hoc manner.
+Here we show that these actions (and, in particular, the monoid operation) need not be guessed, as they can be derived by duality.
+In fact, they are the appropriate actions on $\DsX$ for making $\Dphi$ a {\swim} morphism.
 For this purpose, we consider the homomorphism dual to $\Dphi$:

 We already know, by Proposition~\ref{prop:B'}, that the image of $\varphi$ is closed under quotients.
-The point is, in fact, that Proposition~\ref{prop:B'} tells us that we can define a biaction on $\wB+ B$ so that $\varphi$ becomes a homomorphism of Boolean algebras with biactions.
+The point is, in fact, that Proposition~\ref{prop:B'} tells us that we can define a biaction of $\DsM$ on $\wB+ B$ so that $\varphi$ becomes a homomorphism of Boolean algebras with biactions.
 Thus, for each $(f,m)\in\DsM$, we want to define a ``left quotient'' by $(f,m)$ (that is, the component at $(f,m)$ of a right action) on $\wB+ B$ (and a ``right quotient'', which is a left action) so that $\varphi$ becomes a homomorphism of Boolean algebras with biactions.

-The monoid morphism from $\As$ to $\DsM$ is given by sending the internal monoid element $u\in \As$ to the internal monoid element $(\fu,\phi(\uz))$ in $\Sm M\times M$, where $\fu$ is defined as at the beginning of Section \ref{s:diamond-X-by-duality}.
-Now the component at $(f,m)$ of a ``left quotient'' operation on $\wB+ B$ is a homomorphism
+The monoid morphism from $\As$ to $\DsM$ is given by sending the internal monoid element $u\in \As$ to the internal monoid element $(\fu,\phi(\uz))\in\Sm M\times M$, where $\fu$ is defined as at the beginning of Section \ref{s:diamond-X-by-duality}.
+Now, the component at $(f,m)$ of a ``left quotient'' operation on $\wB+ B$ is a homomorphism

 Given the nature of coproducts, such a homomorphism is determined by its components $\Lambda_1(f,m)\colon\wB\to \wB + B$ and $\Lambda_2(f,m)\colon B\to \wB + B$.
-Our goal then, is to show that: \begin{itemize} \item the computation of quotient operations in the image of $\varphi$ combined with wanting $\varphi$ to be a morphism of Boolean algebras with biactions, dictates what $\Lambda_1(f,m)$ and $\Lambda_2(f,m)$ must be; \item $\Lambda_1(f,m)$ is dual to $\lambda_1(f,m)$ and $\Lambda_2(f,m)$ is dual to $\lambda_2(f,m)$. \end{itemize} The symmetric facts for the right action are similar and thus we only consider the left action.
-Also, note that we will not prove directly that the $\Lambda(f,m)$'s that we define are components of a right action on a Boolean algebra, as this will follow from the second bullet point above since we have seen in Section~\ref{s:recog-transducers} that $\lambda$ is a left action on the dual space.
+Our goal then, is to show that: \begin{itemize} \item the computation of quotient operations in the image of $\varphi$ combined with wanting $\varphi$ to be a morphism of Boolean algebras with biactions, dictates what $\Lambda_1(f,m)$ and $\Lambda_2(f,m)$ must be; \item the left action of $\DsM$ on $\DsX$ dual to $\Lambda$ coincides with the one defined in Section \ref{sec:S-transduction}. \end{itemize} The symmetric facts for the right action are similar and thus we only consider the left action.
+Also, note that we will not prove directly that the $\Lambda(f,m)$'s that we define are components of a right action on a Boolean algebra, as this will follow from the second bullet point above.

 So, we want to define the action such that $\varphi$ becomes a homomorphism sending the action of $(\fu,\phi(\uz))$ to the action of the quotient operation $u^{-1}(\ )$ on $\P(\As)$.
 The computations in the proof of Proposition~\ref{prop:B'} tell us the components of $u^{-1}\phiQ^{-1}(\SBp{K}{k})$ in $\QB$ and in $\Bzero$, respectively.
 Since $\QB$ and $\Bzero$ are precisely the images under $\varphi$ of $\wB$ and $B$, respectively, the computation tells us how to define $\Lambda_1(\fu,\phi(\uz))$ using components $\Lambda_{11}(f,m) \colon\wB\to\wB$ and $\Lambda_{12}(f,m)\colon\wB\to B$.